 RICARDO GONZALEZ, M.D.

 He has privileges at Riverwalk Ambulatory Surgery Center, Lakewood Ranch Medical Center, Manatee Memorial Hospital and Blake Medical Center.
+He served as Chief of Surgery at Blake Medical Center from 2019 to 2021.

 Dr. Gonzalez is a native Floridian born in Miami.
 He is the son of Cuban immigrants and speaks both English and Spanish.